 I need information about...

 Note: Chest pain may also be caused by heart problems.
-Be sure to have all chest pain evaluated by a doctor.
+Be sure to have all chest pain evaluated by a healthcare provider.

 After you eat, food travels from your mouth down the esophagus to your stomach.
-Along the way, food passes through a one-way valve called the lower esophageal sphincter (LES), located at the opening to your stomach.
+Along the way, food passes through a one-way valve called the lower esophageal sphincter (LES).
+The LES sits at the opening to your stomach.
 Normally the LES opens when you swallow.
-It allows food to enter the stomach, then closes quickly.
+It lets food enter the stomach, then closes quickly.
 With GERD, the LES doesn’t work normally.
-It allows food and stomach acid to travel back (reflux) into the esophagus.
+It lets food and stomach acid flow back (reflux) into the esophagus.

 Frequent heartburn or burping